Last updated 6 January 2016

 Immigration detainees may be held in designated ‘alternative places of detention’ (APOD).
 These can include places such as correctional centres, hospitals, hotels, psychiatric facilities, foster care arrangements, or with a designated person at a private residence.
 For people detained in one of these alternative places of detention, what conditions and restrictions apply to them will depend on where they are held, and what arrangements are made for them to be supervised while detained there.

 There are also a number of low security immigration detention facilities that are classified by the Department as alternative places of detention.
-As at May 2015 these include Phosphate Hill and Construction Camp on Christmas Island and Wickham Point APOD in the Northern Territory.
+As at 30 November 2015 these include Phosphate Hill and Construction Camp on Christmas Island (although these APODs were empty on 30 November 2015) and Wickham Point APOD in the Northern Territory.
 People detained in these facilities remain under supervision and are not free to come and go.

 Some immigration detainees are permitted to live at a specified residence in the community, in what is known as ‘community detention’.
 Legally these people remain in immigration detention, but in community detention they are generally not under physical supervision.
 For further information see alternatives to using closed immigration detention.

-As at 30 June 2015 around 37% of the people in immigration detention had been placed in community detention.
+As at 30 November 2015 24% of the people in immigration detention were in community detention.
 The Commission welcomes the increased use of community detention but remains concerned that thousands of people are still being held in closed immigration detention facilities, on average for over a year.

 Asylum seekers transferred and detained in other countries

 Under the third country processing regime introduced in August 2012, asylum seekers who arrive by boat in Australia must be transferred to a third country as soon as is reasonably practicable, unless the Minister for Immigration exercises his or her discretion to exempt them from transfer.
-As at 30 June 2015 there were 655 asylum seekers, including 88 children, detained in Nauru, and 945 adult asylum seekers detained on Manus Island, Papua New Guinea.
+As at 30 November 2015 there were 543 asylum seekers, including 70 children, detained in Nauru, and 926 male adult asylum seekers detained on Manus Island, Papua New Guinea.
 For more information see transfer of asylum seekers to third countries.

 The human rights of people in immigration detention